- Dr. Mary Jo Galindo

 Dr. Mary Beth Trubitt

 Mary Beth Trubitt is an Archeologist for the Arkansas Archeological Survey and a Research Professor in the Department of Anthropology, University of Arkansas.
 Based at the Survey’s Henderson State University (HSU) Research Station in Arkadelphia since 2000, she conducts research, teaches anthropology courses at HSU, and works with members of the public in historic preservation.
 Trubitt’s research interests include craft production and exchange, social complexity, and the archeology of households and communities in eastern North America.
-Recent investigations of novaculite quarries and the production and exchange of stone tools led to development of the “Arkansas Novaculite: A Virtual Comparative Collection” website.
+Recent investigations of novaculite quarries and the production and exchange of stone tools led to the development of the “Arkansas Novaculite: A Virtual Comparative Collection” website.
 Caddo Connections: Cultural Interactions within and beyond the Caddo World, a book by Jeffrey S. Girard, Timothy K. Perttula, and Mary Beth Trubitt, was published in the spring of 2014.
 New excavations at a site in western Arkansas are undergoing analysis, producing information on architecture, foodways, material culture, and ethnicity in the Ouachita Mountains during the 15th to 17th centuries A.D.
 Trubitt earned a Ph.D. in Anthropology from Northwestern University in 1996.

 Dr. Bradley J. Vierra